replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 ####setItemLayout(Device device, @LayoutRes int layoutResId)

 This method is used to set custom item layout for specified device type.
-You can add additional images, texts etc. All views are animated if they contain selectors with default state and state_selected.
+You can add additional images, texts etc. All views are animated if they contain selectors with default state and state_selected (works only on TV).

 | ID                         | VIEW TYPE    | ANIMATION (on focus)                | DESCRIPTION                                               | DEVICE |
 |----------------------------|--------------|-------------------------------------|-----------------------------------------------------------|--------|